 Violations of academic integrity can take many forms, including but not limited to the following categories:

-Unauthorized collaboration with other students on course work, which includes working together on projects designed to be independent work; copying another student’s work; and seeking or providing inappropriate oral or written assistance that would give the recipient an advantage over other students in an exam, or quiz or other course exercise.
+• Unauthorized collaborationwith other students on coursework, which includes working together on projects designed to be independent work; copying another student’s work; and seeking or providing inappropriate oral or written assistance that would give the recipient an advantage over other students in an exam, quiz, or other course exercise.

-Cheating on examinations, which includes the unauthorized use of notes, books, electronic devices or verbal or non-verbal communication to receive or give answers; and giving or receiving help from another person on a take-home exam.
+• Cheating on examinations, which includes the unauthorized use of notes, books, electronic devices, or verbal or non-verbal communication to receive or to give answers; and giving or receiving help from another person on a take-home exam.

-Violation of copyright laws- see the Copy Center’s handbook for a summary of copyright guidelines.
+• Violation of copyright laws- see Print and Copy Services’ handbook for a summary of copyright guidelines.

-- If a faculty member has reason to suspect academic dishonesty, the following actions are taken:
+1. If a faculty member has reason to suspect a violation of academic integrity, the following actions are taken: